rurban/libu8ident/README.md

 knows about allowed identifier codepoints, define that via `./configure --with-norm=NFKC --with-profile=4 --disable-check-xid` This skips a lot of unused code and branches.
-The generic shared library has all the code for all normalizations and profiles, and branches at run-time.
+The generic shared library has all the code for all normalizations, profiles, xid check and branches at run-time.

 e.g codesizes for u8idnorm.o with -Os